camya/filament-title-with-slug/README.md

 # TitleWithSlugInput - Easy Permalink Slugs for the FilamentPHP Form Builder (PHP / Laravel / Livewire)

-This [FilamentPHP](https://filamentphp.com/) Form Builder package adds a form field to easily add and edit titles with slugs.
+This [FilamentPHP](https://filamentphp.com/) Form Builder package adds a form component to easily add and edit titles with slugs.

-It is inspired by the classic **WordPress title & slug** implementation.
+It is inspired by the **classic WordPress title & slug** implementation.

 ```php
 TitleWithSlugInput::make(